-But you don’t have to fly overseas to add your travel findings into your home.
-“If trips to Paris, Bariloche, or Mumbai aren’t on your agenda, don’t sweat it,” Cachet notes.
-“A scarf you bought on the street at a flea market in San Antonio can be just as cool as one purchased in Montmartre.
-The things you cannot buy at Target are the little details that create conversation, that make a room unique—and you’re documenting your history in your home.”
+And you don't have to fly overseas to add your travel findings into your home either.
+"If trips to Paris, Bariloche, or Mumbai aren't on your agenda, don't sweat it," Cachet notes.
+"A scarf you bought on the street at a flea market in San Antonio can be just as cool as one purchased in Montmartre.
+The things you cannot buy at Target are the little details that create conversation, that make a room unique—and you're documenting your history in your home."

 Make cushions part of your seating arrangement.

-Sofas and chairs aren’t the only way to add seating to your living room.
-There’s a less expensive and cozier option right in front of you.
-“Add some floor cushions to open up the ways and places that you can sit and relax,” says Pickens.
+Sofas and chairs aren't the only way to add seating to your home.
+There's a less expensive and cozier option right in front of you: Floor cushions!
+Pickens says that adding these can "open up the ways and places that you can sit and relax."

-Love the look of patterned wallpaper but don’t want to cover an entire room?
-Do a wallpaper accent wall instead.
-Since you’re only papering a single wall, you can go bold with your pattern and color choice without overwhelming the space.
-You can even use peel-and-stick wallpaper that’ll make changing things up easy.
+Love the look of patterned wallpaper but don't want to—or can't afford to—cover an entire room?
+Just do an accent wall instead!
+Since you're only papering a single wall, you can go bold with your pattern and color choice without overwhelming the space.
+You can even use peel-and-stick wallpaper that'll make changing things up easy.